xmaptools/XMapTools_Developers/Compilation.md

 - Update the text of the description:

 ```
+Release 4.3 includes new features and updates to XMapTools as well as stability and compatibility improvements.
+This update is strongly recommended for all users.

+Release notes:
+- Add new features for LA-ICPMS data reduction following Markmann et al. (2024)
+- Improve classification, data visualisation and sampling
+- Include several additional bug fixes

+Find out more at https://xmaptools.ch/release-4-3/

 Release 4.2 includes new features and updates to XMapTools and Bingo-Antidote, as well as stability and compatibility improvements.
 This update is highly recommended for all users.

 Release notes: